shikaan/shikaan.github.io/content/blog/design-patterns-memento/index.md

 Why did that happen?
 Because we forgot to keep track of the badges in the snapshot, thus on undo we just reverted the score, without cleaning the badge list.

-# <span id="code-examples">A little less conversation, a little more action, please</span>
+# A little less conversation, a little more action, please

-> You can find a more detailed version of these examples here
+> You can find a more detailed version of these examples [here](https://github.com/shikaan/design-patterns)
-> {% github shikaan/design-patterns %}

 Finally code time!

 As I promised in the introduction, I am about to show how the same undo problem can be solved both via Command and via Memento.

 > **Disclaimer**
+>
 > I decided to not use Electron for this example for the simple reason that it makes the whole thing more complicated for people not familiar with it and it's not bringing any value to Electron experts.
 If you're really upset about this, drop a comment and I will add also that example.

 The example is a very simple React application which is supposed to be a game: sort the tiles to win.